hyeonukim91/python_training/README.md

 ### A repository for Python coding excercise

- This repository is made for archieving my learning progress.
+ This repository is made for archiving my learning progress.